sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 --------

 #.
 Click on the **Save** button to save the newly created application before you start adding stages.
 #.
-Click on the **APPLICATIONS** tab from the top-menu bar to view the newly create Application.
+Click on the **APPLICATIONS** tab from the top-menu bar to view the newly created Application.

    .. figure:: ../../_assets/web-app/create-analytical-app/app-list.png
       :alt: web-app